Encouraging Customer Enrollment in Demand Response & DER Programs

 In its most recent Broadband Progress Report, the FCC says that approximately 19 million Americans lack access to broadband internet service.
 The U.S. has a population of about 329.5 million people, so that means only 0.3% don’t have broadband access.

 That sounds like a stellar achievement until you compare it to the percentage of households that have broadband.
 Access to broadband is not the same thing as having broadband service.
-Some research shows that nearly one in four households don’t have internet access.
+The FCC reports that nearly 19 million Americans don’t have internet access.

 What can utility companies do to make broadband and WiFi easier for all people to afford?
 Lobbying for accessible nationwide WiFi is one possible solution.